 There can be no church without a fitting sacramental life.
 From the outset, those who have confessed Jesus as the Christ and “who accepted his message were baptized” and were immediately found devoting themselves to “the apostles’ teaching and to the fellowship, the breaking of bread and to prayer” (Acts 2:41, 42, italics added).
 Where no one is baptized, there is no church (Cyprian, Epistles 72, ANF V, p.
 382).
 Where the farewell meal is uncelebrated, one has no right to expect the true church.

 It is fruitless to entertain the hackneyed objection that if we take communion often, it will become commonplace.
 Experience shows that the less we receive communion, the less we value it.
 John Wesley considered it a basic Christian duty to take holy communion at least once each week, insisting that it was “daily received in the beginning by the whole Church of Christ, and highly esteemed, till the love of many waxed cold, as the grand channel whereby the grace of his Spirit was conveyed to the souls of all the children of God.”
-In his letter to Januarius, Augustine mentions that the controversy in the early church was not whether communion should be taken quarterly or monthly, but whether it should be taken weekly or daily!
-“Some partake daily of the body and blood of Christ, others receive it on stated days: in some places no day passes without the sacrifice being offered; in others it is only on Saturday and the Lord’s day, or it may be only on the Lord’s day” (Letter 54).
+For some of the overwhelming evidence that weekly communion is the biblical, apostolic, Wesleyan, and classic Christian practice, please see my article “How Often Should We Receive the Lord’s Supper?“

 The Lord’s Supper is the food of our souls.
 It is our duty to partake constantly.